This is the most complete bug out bag (BOB) checklist on the Web.

-The general guideline suggests you shouldn’t carry more than 25% of your weight.
-For example, a 200-lb person shouldn’t carry a bug out bag that weighs more than 50 lb.
-However, unless you’re very fit and/or have trained to carry large packs, you should cap the weight at 20% of your body weight, not to exceed 50 lbs.
+The general guideline is that you shouldn’t carry more than 25% of your weight.
+For example, a 200-lb person shouldn’t carry a bug out bag that weighs more than 50 pounds.
+Therefore, unless you’re very fit and/or have trained to carry large packs, you should cap the weight at 20% of your body weight, not to exceed 50 pounds.

 2) Keep it “Gray”

-The gray man theory is simple—you need to make yourself blend into your environment as much as possible.
+The gray man theory is simple—you need to blend into your environment as much as possible.
 Bugging out of a major city with a huge camouflage backpack is the same as putting a giant target on your back.

 4) Bug Out Buddies

 In times of emergency, there is strength in numbers.
 The more people you roll with, the less chance someone will try to rob you.
 Having bug out buddies also lets you carry more gear.
 You really don’t need more than one water filter, tent, or trench shovel in your bug out bag.
-Disperse these items among your crew to collectively have all the bases covered without adding additional weight.
+Disperse such items among your crew to collectively have all the bases covered without adding weight.

 5) Bug Out Location

 Bugging out is all about evacuating a dangerous area to a safe area, right?

-If the SHTF in your local area, make sure you have somewhere to go.
+If the SHTF is in your local area, make sure you have somewhere to go.
 It doesn’t have to be a cabin in the middle of nowhere, but your bug out location should be far enough from the danger zone for the short-term.

-If the emergency stops the supply chain altogether, then you need to consider moving to a secluded bug out location.
-The average Joes of this world will begin evacuating major metropolitan areas, moving into the suburbs and looking for food and supplies on the way.
-This is also when your average Joe becomes an alpha predator so it’s best to avoid him.
+If the emergency stops the supply chain altogether, you must consider moving to a secluded bug out location.
+The average Joes of this world will begin evacuating major metropolitan areas, moving into the suburbs, and looking for food and supplies on the way.
+This is also when your average Joe becomes an alpha predator, so it’s best to avoid him.

-Keep in mind, the further you need to travel to get to your safe-house, the more food and water you’ll need.
+Keep in mind, the further you must travel to get to your safe-house, the more food and water you’ll need.